To install this package from Emacs, use package-install

 Jinx's high performance and low resource usage comes from directly calling the

-widely-used API of the Enchant library (see libenchant).
-Jinx automatically
+API of the Enchant library.
+Jinx automatically compiles jinx-mod.c

-with Aspell.
-Enchant is widely used by other text editors and supports Nuspell,
+avoids slower inter-process communication.
+Enchant is used by other text editors

 Jinx supports spell-checking multiple languages in the same buffer.
 See the